|he Murderer is a Fox

 "Because," he said in the most hopeless of voices, ''my father killed his."

 For the twelve years following the death of

 Davy's mother Jessica, and the trial of his father, Bayard, Davy Fox has suffered inner

 torture.
 Ellery Queen learns that the young captain has a twisted feeling of guilt

 springing from this early tragedy, and reinvestigates the 12-year-old mystery of Jessica's

 death in one of his most brilliant and startling cases.

-EQ's second visit to Wrightsville brings his most vividly involving
+Ellery Queen's second visit to Wrightsville brings his most vividly involving

 resolution is based on rather thin evidence.